BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !dbattle(["Amaria", :UMBAMARIA, 2], ["Kyogre", :KYOGRE, 0], "Water Surface")

 This fight is absolute suffering.
 Even if you get your team fully healed... it's still a 12v6 against a Water Surface team.
-Your fast grounded Pokémon will get easily outsped, Surf will roll you over, your weather will be overwritten with Heavy Rain... etc. Even if you use Trick Room, there are a few slower opponents poised to take advantage of it like Toxapex.
+Your fast grounded Pokemon will get easily outsped, Surf will roll you over, your weather will be overwritten with Heavy Rain... etc. Even if you use Trick Room, there are a few slower opponents poised to take advantage of it like Toxapex.
 There are a few things we can try to take advantage of: Murkwater Field, Underwater, and Icy Field can all be potentially better to fight on than Water Surface, so changing the field is often smart.
 One other important thing to note is that Mega Swampert and Black Kyurem are the *only* Pokemon with physical attacking moves, meaning a Special Defense tank or two is going to be particularly well suited to this fight, especially with a Water resistance.

 !dbattle(["Titania", :UMBTITANIA, 2], ["Groudon", :GROUDON, 0], "Grassy Terrain")